Position

 • Minimum of 5 years of experience in electrical project management.

-• Professional Engineer (PE) license or equivalent certification is preferred.
+• Professional Engineer (PE) license is highly desirable.

 • Strong knowledge of electrical systems, codes, and regulations.